ShaynaHuang0120/2022Spring_Finals/Final Report.md

 #### 1.2.2 Coding
 We identified three major issues in their coding part.
-First, they had poor documentation since they missed end-user instruction, preventing any reviewer from understanding their whole project and code quickly and easily.
+First, they had poor documentation since they missed end-user instruction, preventing any reviewer from understanding their whole project or code quickly and easily.
 Their docstrings were also low-quality.
 Many were short sentences and did not clearly reveal the actual goals and steps.

-The authors also included redundant and necessary functions, such as read_data and delete_data.
+The original authors also included redundant and necessary functions, such as read_data and delete_data.
 They merely utilized built-in functions in Pandas library without any additional code to improve the functionality.

 Moreover, the whole coding part had low modularity.
-In detail, their "main function" part had many lines of unorganized code, even a for loop to plot the charts.
+Their "main function" part had many lines of unorganized code, even a for loop to plot the charts.
 Such a hard-core style significantly reduced the reusability and lowered the efficiency.

 ### 1.3 Improvement Description